Hiring Bias: 13 Unfair Prejudices & How to Avoid Them

 8. Confirmation Bias

 Since everyone makes biased judgments, you have to be careful to not ask questions or frame questions in ways that solicit responses that support initial judgments or biases of candidates.
 This can easily take place within the interview process.
-Without even realizing it, you may ask questions that are not particularly essential or illuminating and only serve to enhance or reduce the value of the candidate.
-For example, asking how a candidate’s childhood shaped their career or what former co-workers would say about the candidate.
+Without even realizing it, your questions may be setting up a candidate for success or failure just based on your preexisting ideas about the candidate.

 9. Affect Heuristic Bias

 According to Psychology Today, heuristics are mental shortcuts that allow people to make decisions, pass judgments, or solve problems, with little to no effort.
-This bias represents a reliance on good or bad feelings relating to a stimulus of some sort.
-Examples of this include if an interviewer sees a tattoo that they don’t like, if a candidate is not an ideal weight in the interviewer’s mind, if a female candidate has a shaved head, and so on.
+This bias represents a reliance on emotions.
+It might be your reaction to a tattoo the candidate has or their weight or even if you are in a great or poor mood the day of the interview.

 It’s not necessary for these biases to have anything to do with the job for them to impact the candidate’s ability to be disqualified by a manager exercising their bias.
 Avoiding this bias can be especially challenging and should be kept in balance by involving other team members in the hiring selection process.